 Start learning by working through TensorFlow's getting started guide.
 You can also follow the scikit-learn documentation or the XGBoost documentation to create your model.
-Then examine the samples provided with the AI Platform documentation.
-These samples have been developed specifically to work well with AI Platform.
+Then examine some code samples designed to work with AI Platform.

 Train, evaluate, and tune your model

 AI Platform provides the services you need to train and evaluate your model in the cloud.
 In addition, AI Platform offers hyperparameter tuning functionality to optimize the training process.

 When training your model, you feed it data for which you already know the value for your target data attribute (feature).
 You run the model to predict those target values for your training data, so that the model can adjust its settings to better fit the data and thus to predict the target value more accurately.

 Similarly, when evaluating your trained model, you feed it data that includes the target values.
 You compare the results of your model's predictions to the actual values for the evaluation data and use statistical techniques appropriate to your model to gauge its success.